Historical

 I hope some day to see the popular site myself, which I suppose is more likely than my other wish: to someday have something equally epic built in my honor.

-Click here to see the rest of Shah Jahan
+Click here for the rest of Shah Jahan

 excalibur movieJohn Boorman's grave take on the Arthurian legend, Excalibur, almost never was.
 The meticulous sets and sweeping wide shot locations were originally intended for an adaptation of The Lord of the Rings, but rights could not be obtained.
 Fans of sword and sorcery and the epic legends of King Arthur should rejoice, as the movie is often beautiful and one of the best films made of its kind.